[nb: Klik hier voor meer toepasselijke poëzie. Condoleancekaarten met rake

 Jadelike wine, honey-flavoured, fills the winged cups;

-Ice-cooled liquor, stained of impurities, clear wine, cool and refreshing;
+Ice-cooled liquor, strained of impurities, clear wine, cool and refreshing;

 Here are laid out the patterned ladles, and here is sparkling wine.